 K3 Crank Termination Relay (CTR) - When the relay is active the normally open contacts close.
-This activates the optional AUX relay (customer use), and enables an optional goveror switch and the governor synchronizing motor.
+This activates the optional AUX relay (customer use) and enables an optional governor switch and the governor synchronizing motor.
 When the relay is inactive the normally closed contacts close.
-This enables an optional start aid switch for all engine models except 3500 engines.

 K4 Starting Motor Relay (SMR) - When the relay is active the normally open contacts close.
 This activates the starting motor magnetic switch.
-This also enables the AUTOMATIC position of the optional starting aid switch for 3500 engines.
 When the relay is inactive the normally closed contacts close.

 K5 Run Relay (RR) - When the relay is active the normally open contacts close.
-This powers an optional 2301A governor.
-Also, this activates the MANUAL position of the optional starting aid switch for 3500 engines.
+The run relay activates and deactivates with the same logic as for the mechanically injected engines.
+However, the run relay normally open contacts are not connected to any component on a 3500B EPG engine.
 When the relay is inactive the normally closed contacts close.
 These contacts are for customer use.

 K6 Air Shutoff Relay (ASR) - When the relay is active the normally open contacts close.
 This activates an optional air shutoff solenoid during fault shutdowns.
 When the relay is inactive, the normally closed contacts close.
 This allows the engine to run.
 K7 Fuel Control Relay (FCR) - When the relay is active the normally open contacts close.
-On ETR systems, this activates the fuel solenoid during starting and running.
-On ETS systems, this activates the fuel solenoid during shutdown.
+The fuel control relay activates and deactivates with the same logic as for mechanically injected engines.
+However, the fuel control relay contacts are not connected to a fuel solenoid or other component on a 3500B EPG engine.
 The relay has no normally closed contacts.